Home buying with a $70K salary

-The four main components of a mortgage payment are principal, interest, taxes, and insurance:
+The four main components of a mortgage payment are principal, interest, taxes, and insurance (also known as PITI):

 - Principal and interest payment: Principal refers to the loan amount.
 Your interest payment is the cost of borrowing funds.
 Each month, a certain percentage of your housing payment goes toward repaying the principal while another part goes toward interest

 - Property taxes: In most states, you’ll pay annual property taxes based on your home value.
 Lenders add a portion of your annual tax bill to each monthly mortgage payment.
 That way the money is available, in escrow, when the annual tax bill comes due

 - Insurance: Homeowners insurance is required when you buy a house.
 Home insurance protects the property from damages like theft, fire, or natural disaster.
 You might also have to pay for private mortgage insurance (PMI) if you purchase a home with less than a 20% down.
 This insurance protects the lender if you default on the loan